DianaPalfi/Google-Data-Analytics-Capstone-Project-Coursera/README.md

 | casual | 2,522,226 |
 | member | 3,379,237 |

->5.Check number of trips per rideable type
+>5.Check number of trips per rideable type both for member and casual members.

 | rideable_type | no_of_trips |
 |---------------|--------------|